LouJi/gcp-terraform/README.md

-# Terraform GCP Web App Infrastructure
+no# Terraform GCP Web App Infrastructure

 A practice project for learning Terraform by provisioning a small, self-contained web app stack on Google Cloud Platform (GCP).